NET WORTH: NA

 FUNDING AREAS: Animal Welfare, Art & Culture, Space exploration, Education

-OVERVIEW: When Bosack and his now ex-wife walked away from Cisco, they were compensated with $170 million in stock, which they used to create the Bosack/Kruger Foundation, endowing it with $34 million.
-Overall, they have donated more than 70% of the wealth they made from Cisco to charitable causes, and focus mainly on animal welfare.
-Though Bosack and Lerner are now divorced, they still remain close friends, and it is evident that Lerner is largely responsible for decisions regarding charitable giving.
+OVERVIEW: When Leonard Bosack and his now ex-wife walked away from Cisco, they were compensated with $170 million in stock, which they used to create the Bosack/Kruger Foundation, now the Leonard X Bosack and Bette M. Kruger Charitable Foundation.
+Overall, they have donated more than 70% of the wealth they made from Cisco to charitable causes, and focus mainly on animal welfare, and scientific research.

 ANIMAL WELFARE: It seems that Bosack’s contributions in animal welfare stem from Lerner’s passion, but it is nevertheless his money going to these organizations as well as hers.
 Grantees include a variety of organizations working on animal welfare and rights issues, such as Born Free USA, the International Fund for Animal Welfare, the Austin Zoo, the Association of Veterinarians for Animal Rights, NC Veterinary Medical Foundation, WildEarth Guardians, the African Elephant Conservation Trust, and SPAY/USA.
 Aside from David Duffield’s Maddie’s Fund, they have been some of the largest contributors in this space.
 They also fund academic research, such as The Center for Conservation Biology at the University of Washington.
 Steady sums have also gone to Western University of Health Sciences in Pomona, California, largely towards a veterinary clinical center.